Working with Action Responses

 In the screenshot above, the name of the action node is Get Last Typeform Submission.
 The condition for evaluating the status is Status of Action Get Last Typeform Submission.
 Setting the condition to Equals True (check box checked) sets the filter to allow a success status.

-Reference the JSON Response Body after a Custom Action
+Reference the JSON Response Body after a Custom HTTP Action

 {{Action Result From <node-name>}}

-This will give you the full response payload from the request performed by the Custom Action.
+This will give you the full response payload from the request performed by the Custom HTTP Action.

 {{Action Result From <node-name>.jsonProperty}}